microsoft/vscode-react-native/README.md

 ### Attach to Hermes application

-To attach to the running Hermes application use `Attach to Hermes application - Experimental` launch configuration:
+To attach to a running Hermes application use `Attach to Hermes application - Experimental` launch configuration:

 ```json
 {